heySourabh/BookOnCFD/book/02_intro_cfd/README.md

 2. **Solving** or numerical manipulations to solve for the parameters of interest at required points in space and time.
 3. **Post-processing** or displaying results so that the solution is presented in a much more understandable way, then just numbers.

 These three steps are explained in next section with a simple example problem to solve hydrostatic law differential equation.
-The remainder of this chapter will explain the various aspects of CFD by using the problem defined in the next section.